A Novel Multiple Imputation Approach For Parameter Estimation in Observation-Driven Time Series Models With Missing Data: Empirical Analysis

-In order to showcase the usefulness of the proposed methodology, we conducted an empirical analysis on a real dataset.
 We consider the same data used in \cite{scher2020}, referring to the proportion of hydroelectric energy stored in southern Brazil from January 2001 to April 2017, with a sample size $n=196$.
 Missing data were introduced at random, following a uniform distribution on the time stamps $2,\cdots,195$ (for simplicity the first and last observation were assumed never missing) at proportions of $r \in \{0.2,0.4,0.7\}$.
 The time series plot of the data is presented in Figure \ref{fig:ts_comp}, while Figure \ref{fig:ts_miss} present the same time series after randomly removing 70\% of the data.
 Next, the multiple imputation procedure was applied to these artificially created time series, along with the estimation of the parameters for models $\beta$ARMA$(1,1)$ and KARMA$(1,1)$.
 We used $K=25$, $H=30$ and $\tau=0.01$, as in the simulation.
 This procedure was repeated 1,000 times.

 The results of the empirical analysis are presented in Figure \ref{fig:apl}, which consists of eight blocks arranged in four columns corresponding to the parameters and two rows corresponding to the models.
 Each block contains three box plots, one for each proportion of missing data, along with a vertical line indicating the parameter estimate obtained from the complete series.